White Cliffs Falaises Etretat – Normandy

 Falaise d'Aval during high tide

-Comfortable temps from April to June; 15°C to 21°C. Night temps are usually below 10°C. Busy during easter and especially in May at Labour Day, Victory Day, and Ascension Day.
+Comfortable temps from April to June; 15°C to 21°C. Night temps are usually below 10°C. It's a lovely time still not too crowded.
+Very busy only during easter and especially in May at Labour Day, Victory Day, and Ascension Day.

 Chemin Des Douaniers at low tide